Western Union to close in Greece for rest of week

-LONDON (Reuters) - Western Union (WU.N), the world’s largest money transfer company, said it was closed for business in Greece on Monday and would remain closed for at least the rest of the week.
+LONDON, June 29 (Reuters) - Western Union, the world’s largest money transfer company, said it was closed for business in Greece on Monday and would remain closed for at least the rest of the week.

 Western Union said it had not seen a significant increase in customers moving money out of Greece in the two months to June 27 but had seen a rise in funds being moved into the country.